 Since cross country skiing is an aerobic activity, it generally doesn’t require too many clothes to keep you warm.
 A lot of heat is meant to be produced by your body as well.
 The trick is to wear limited items in layering that are of appropriate quality and fabric.
 This will help you maintain your body heat and temperature as you increase your activity levels or even when you slow down.

 Having said that, cross-country skiing is undoubtedly one of the toughest endurance sports.
 It is one of the few sports that test your clothing if you aim to perform at an optimum level.

-Whilst the expectation from the garments is to protect you from cold winds and freezing temperatures, they should also be breathable and perform the dual function of circulating excess heat from your body, so you stay ventilated.
+Whilst the expectation from the garments and the outer layer is to protect you from cold winds and freezing temperatures, they should also be breathable and perform the dual function of circulating excess heat from your body, so you stay ventilated.

 It is normal to feel cold when you get out of the comfortable indoors and get a feeling that you are not appropriately dressed.
 As you get moving, your gear should start performing too.
 It is no different than how a runner would dress when he goes out for a run.
 Just make sure your clothing is ‘fit for purpose’.

 It is always a prudent idea to carry a small backpack to store some added clothing, in case they get messy or wet.
-For example, for downhill skiing, dry mitts, a dry hat, and an extra jacket perhaps will do the trick.
+For example, for downhill skiing, dry mitts, a dry hat, gloves and an extra jacket perhaps will do the trick.
 Lastly, also pack some dry clothes for you to change after the ski trip.
-You will need some warm and dry clothes after the expedition, and do not rely on your car heater to be your only savior during those cold chilly days.
+You will need some warmth and dry clothes after the expedition, and do not rely on your car heater to be your only savior during those cold days and conditions.